fbpx

 Back

-These four committees are responsible for the application of Article L.324-17 of the French Intellectual Property Code.
+The Artistic Commissions are responsible for allocating the grants defined in article L.324-17 of the French Intellectual Property Code.

 21.1 – Membership

-Provided that the number of candidates is sufficient, the Selection Committees shall be composed of no more than one-third of the members aged 70 or over on the date of the call for applications.
+Provided that the number of candidates is sufficient, the Artistic Commissions shall be composed of no more than one-third of the members aged 70 or over on the date of the call for applications.
 They are divided into the number of votes received at the time of their appointment.

 21.2 – Appointment and term of office

-The term of office of the associates appointed to each of the Selection Committees is two calendar years.
-Half of the members of each Selection Committee are renewed each year in accordance with the conditions provided for in Article 2.6 of the General Regulation.
+The term of office of the associate members appointed to each of the Artistic Commissions is two calendar years.
+Half of the members of each Artistic Commission are renewed each year in accordance with the conditions provided for in Article 2.6 of the General Regulation.

 21.3 – Powers

-The purpose of the Selection Committees is to set and allocate the amount of selective aid granted in accordance with Article L.324-17 of the French Intellectual Property Code, the scope of which is defined by the Board of Directors.
+The purpose of the Artistic Commissions is to set and allocate the amount of selective aid granted in accordance with Article L.324-17 of the French Intellectual Property Code, the scope of which is defined by the Board of Directors.

 They examine applications for selective aid submitted by candidates eligible for the criteria set by the Board of Directors.